SuperOfficeDocs/superoffice-docs/docs/api/authentication/onsite/webapi/enable-iis-identity.md

     ![iis-auth-providers][img3]

-Your SuperOffice and WebAPI should now be accessable without logging in.
+Your SuperOffice and WebAPI should now be accessable able without logging in.

 The HTTP.sys kernel driver will stop unauthenticated requests before they reach ASP.net and send back an ActiveDirectory response that the browser can use to log in using its windows identity.